Curve Classes on Calabi-Yau Complete Intersections in Toric Varieties: Complete intersections

-The toric variety $Y$ is smooth, projective and Fano, with anticanonical divisor $5H - 2E$.
-Let $X$ be a general smooth anticanonical hypersurface.
-Then $X$ is the strict transform of a quintic hypersurface containing the line $l$ with multiplicity two.
-By the Lefschetz Hyperplane Theorem, $H_2(X,\Z) \simeq H_2(Y,\Z)$, which is generated by the extremal curve classes on $Y$.
-To check the Integral Hodge Conjecture for Curves on $X$ we should therefore check that $X$ contains representatives of each of these curve classes.
-We will look at each of these contractions in turn:

-\begin{claim} The anticanonical hypersurface $X$ contains a curve with class $e$. \end{claim} \begin{proof} Consider the exceptional locus $E$ of the blow-up map $b \from Y \to \P^4$.
-Then $E$ is isomorphic to $\P^2 \times \P^1$, with the blow-up map as the second projection.
-As a divisor, $X$ restricts to a divisor of class $\sO(2,3)$ on $E$.
-On each fiber of this bundle, $X$ restricts to a plane conic, and some of these plane conics will be reducible.
-In fact, one can check that there will be 9 reducible fibers when $X$ is general.
-A line in any of these reducible fibers is a curve in $X$ of class $e$. \end{proof}

-\begin{claim} The anticanonical hypersurface $X$ contains a curve with class $h-e$. \end{claim} \begin{proof} Consider the extremal contraction $p \from Y \to \P^2$.
-This gives $Y$ the structure of the projective bundle $p \from \P(\sO_{\P^2}^{\oplus 2} \oplus \sO_{\P^2}(1)) \to \P^2$, with fibers isomorphic to $\P^2$.
-If we denote by $\zeta$ the divisor corresponding to the line bundle $\sO_{\P(\sO_{\P^2}^{\oplus 2} \oplus \sO_{\P^2}(1))}(1)$, $X$ is linearly equivalent to the divisor $3\zeta + 2p^*H_{\P^2}$, and restricts to cubic curves on the fibers of $p$.
-For a plane cubic curve to contain a line is a codimension 2 condition, so we would expect $X$ to contain lines in the fibers of $p$.
-In fact, one can check that a general anticanoncial hypersurface $X$ will contain 234 lines in fibers of $p$.
-This line is a curve of class $h-e$ contained in $X$. \end{proof} \end{example}

-From these examples, it is clear that the challenge is to prove first that the dimensions of the contractions are such that we expect $X$ to contain curves of the contractible curve class.
-Secondly we must prove that $X$ in fact contains such curves.
-For general toric varieties, the exceptional loci of contractions of contractible curves are projective bundles by \cref{prop:ContractionStructure1}.
-So we must investigate when a complete intersection contains a line in some fiber of a projective bundle.
-The simplest case of this is the following result by Koll\'ar from the appendix to \cite{Bor91}: \begin{lemma} Let $B$ be a normal projective variety. \begin{enumerate}[label = \emph{(\roman*)}] \item Let $g \from E \to B$ be a $\P^1$-bundle.
+When $X$ is a hypersurface and the contraction of the contractible class is a $\P^1$-bundle, the following result by Koll\'ar from the appendix to \cite{Bor91} is an example of this strategy. \begin{lemma} Let $B$ be a normal projective variety. \begin{enumerate}[label = \emph{(\roman*)}] \item Let $g \from E \to B$ be a $\P^1$-bundle.
 Let $X \subset E$ be a subvariety such that $\restr{g}{X} \from X \to B$ is finite of degree 1.
 If $X$ is ample, then $\dim B \leq 1$

 \item Let $g \from E \to B$ be a conic bundle.
 Let $X$ be a subvariety such that $\restr{g}{X} \from X \to B$ is finite of degree $\leq 2$.
 If $X$ is ample, then $\dim B \leq 2$. \end{enumerate} \end{lemma}